List of Mad Men characters: St. John Powell

-St. John Powell (Charles Shaughnessy) is the managing director of London advertising firm Putnam, Powell, and Lowe (PPL).
+St. John (pronounced "SIN-jin") Powell (Charles Shaughnessy) is the managing director of London advertising firm Putnam, Powell, and Lowe (PPL).
 In Season 2, Duck Phillips meets with Powell and Alec Martin, first to ask for a job and when he is rejected, to propose that PPL buy out Sterling Cooper.
 At that meeting, Powell goads Duck into drinking alcohol, breaking Duck's sobriety.
 Powell eventually makes an offer that is accepted.
 At the end of Season 2, Powell and Martin witness Duck's drunken rant against Don, which results in Duck being pushed out of Sterling Cooper.
 Powell is the architect of PPL's sale to McCann Erickson, keeping the information from Lane Pryce and the rest of the Sterling Cooper staff.
 Pryce fires Roger, Bertram Cooper and Don to void the non-compete clauses in their contracts, allow them to start their own agency and bring Pryce along as a fourth partner.
 A furious Powell fires Pryce for "lack of character" in the Season 3 finale "Shut the Door.
 Have a Seat.", playing into Pryce's hands.